pajlads/DinkPlugin/README.md

 ### Metadata:

 On login, Dink can submit a character summary containing data that spans multiple notifiers to a custom webhook handler (configurable in the `Advanced` section).
+This login notification is delayed by at least 5 seconds in order to gather all of the relevant data.
+However, `collectionLog` data can be missing if the user does not have the Character Summary tab selected (since the client otherwise is not sent that data).

 <details>
   <summary>JSON for Login Notifications:</summary>